 Valuation technique Significant unobservable inputs Connection between key unobservable inputs and fair value 1.
 Discounted cash flows: this valuation model takes into account the present value of cash flows generated by property, taking into account the expected growth of rental prices, the period required for cancellation, the level of occupancy, premiums such as periods in which no rent is paid and other expenses which are not paid by tenants.
 The expected net cash flows are discounted using discount rates adjusted for risk.
 Among other factors, when determining the discount rate, the quality of the building and its location are taken into account (first-rate or second-rate), as well as the creditworthiness of the tenant and the duration of the loan agreement.
-Expected market growth of rent (2-3%, weighted average 2.6%).
-Period for cancellation (6 months on average after each rental agree- ment).
-Occupancy (90-95%, weighted average 92.5%).
-Periods when no rent is paid (1 year for new rental agreement).
-Risk adjusted discount rate (7.5- 8%, weighted average 7.75%). where: 2.
-Market approach/Comparative approach.
+1.Expected market growth of rent (2-3%, weighted average 2.6%).
+2. Period for cancellation (6 months on average after each rental agreement).
+3.Occupancy (90-95%, weighted average 92.5%).
+4. Periods when no rent is paid (1 year for new rental agreement).
+5. Risk adjusted discount rate (7.5-8%, weighted average 7.75%).
+The fair value will increase (decrease) where: • the expected market growth of rent is higher (lower); • periods for cancellation are shorter (longer); • Occupancy is higher (lower); • the periods when no rent is paid are shorter (longer); or • the risk adjusted discount rate is lower (higher).
+2. Market approach/Comparative approach.
 This method is based on the comparison of the property being evaluated to other similar properties which have been sold recently or which are available for sale.
 Using this method, the value of a given property is determined in direct comparison to other similar properties which have been sold in a period of time close to the time when the valuation is made.
 Based on detailed research, review and analysis of data from the property market, the value is formed and it is the most accurate indicator of market value.
 This method consists of using information about actual transactions in the real estate market in the last six months.
 Successful application of this method is only possible where a trustworthy database is available as regards actual transactions with properties similar to the property being valued.
 Information from real estate sites, local press and other such refers to future investment intentions of the seller and cannot be deemed a trustworthy source of information.
 When using such sites, the offer price for each analogous property is discounted at the valuator's discretion, but by no less than 5%.
-Expected market growth of property (2-3%, weighted average 2.6%).
-Time required to effect the sale (6 months on average after the offer is placed).
-Transaction success rate (90-95%, weighted average 92.5%).
-Location (1.0-1.05, weighted average 1.025).
-Property status (1.0-1.1, weighted average 1.05).
-The fair value will increase (decrease) where: the expected market growth of property is higher (lower); the period of time required for the sale is shorter (longer); there is a change in the technical condition of the property
+1. Expected market growth of property (2-3%, weighted average 2.6%).
+2. Time required to effect the sale (6 months on average after the offer is placed).
+3. Transaction success rate (90-95%, weighted average 92.5%).
+4. Location (1.0-1.05, weighted average 1.025).
+5. Property status (1.0-1.1, weighted average 1.05).
+The fair value will increase (decrease) where: • the expected market growth of property is higher (lower); • the period of time required for the sale is shorter (longer); • there is a change in the technical condition of the property